laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 ### Lisp
 This is one of the topics covered in this class.
 Lisp is used throughout all the course.
-Lisp is a simple language and since you learn the basic structure you are good to go to build your own abstractions.
+Lisp is a simple language and after learning the basic structure you are good to go to build your own abstractions.

 One interesting thing I have never thought about was the way I am used to learn new languages.
 Usually I start from the basics, learning the syntax and then